kumbha-gthub/ufno-da-bearing-fault/README.md

-# Fourier Neural Operators for Robust Domain Adaptation with Limited Target Labels
+# Fourier Neural Operators for Robust Domain Adaptation with Limited Target DATA

 Code accompanying the paper *"Fourier Neural Operators for Robust Domain Adaptation with Limited Target Labels"* (submitted to IEEE MLSP 2025).